Pruning strategy for forsythia

 I know that most flowering shrubs need lots of sun to give them the energy to form flowers, and I think this is getting closer to the problem.
 At first, I thought the lilac bushes on either side were shading the forsythia too much, but that doesn’t quite fit with the blooming pattern.
 All the missing flowers are towards the center of the shrub.
 I’m coming to the conclusion that the forsythia is shading itself too much, and needs a substantial thinning.

-So in a week, two at the most, I’ll use my loppers to cut off the thickest branches as close to ground level as I can manage.
+So in a week, two at the most, I’ll use my loppers to prune the thickest branches as close to ground level as I can manage.
 I hope this will let more light into the center of the shrub, enabling it to produce more flower buds for next year.
 If that doesn’t help, I’ll have to suspect the general root competition from those lilacs.
 If that’s the problem, the choices are:

 1. Remove one or more lilacs